friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 ### Delete 100.000 entities with 5 components

+*Note*
+The allocations comes from the fact that the buffers used to store components are replaced by smaller buffers over time.
+In case of Flecs.NET components are store in native heap which is not monitored by BenchmarkDotNet.

 | ECS               | Mean          | Ratio    |   Allocated |
 |------------------ |--------------:|---------:|------------:|
 | Friflo.Engine.ECS |  1,597,744 ns |     1.00 |  3122896 B |